jessesbyers/jessesbyers.github.io/_posts/2020-01-16-how_to_rails_basic_crud_restful_routes_and_helper_methods.markdown

 **9. Make this app more user-friendly and look presentable!** Add basic navigational links, including Edit and Delete buttons on the show page.
 Update the HTML and CSS to make it stylish, and you’ll have a simple Rails example that has all of the basic CRUD functions, RESTful Routing, and uses Helper Methods to keep the code clean and DRY.

-*Stay tuned for the next HOW TO: RAILS post next week!
+*Stay tuned for the next How To post next week!
 *